Use this checklist to build the room structure

 Financial diligence usually consumes the most time.
 Keep the documents reconciled and clearly named.

-- Revenue by product, geography, customer and contract type.
+- Revenue analysis by product, geography, customer and contract type.

 Legal diligence focuses on ownership, authority, contractual rights and liabilities.
 Material contracts should be separated by type so reviewers do not have to search through an undifferentiated dump.